DavidStevensonVtex/Ubuntu-Unleashed/ch17/README.md

 * If the backup strategy is too complicated, it will be disregarded and fall into disuse
 * The best scheme is often a combination of strategies; use what works.

+### Choosing Backup Hardware and Media

+#### Removable Storage Media

+USB hard drives and solid-state "pen" drives have taken over the niche previously held by floppy drives.

+Bot USB hard drives and solid-state drives are highly portable.

+Support for these drives are very good.

+A large USB external hard drive is also within the budgets of most and is the preferred option for anything more than could be held on one pen drive.

+The biggest benefits of USB drives are data transfer speed and portability.